Diversity in Casting: The Challenge

-One hurdle to diverse casting is the limitations of agents’ rosters.
-Some communities of people are well represented by talent agencies while others are not represented at all.
-For hard-to-find roles of any ethnicity, skill or trait, sometimes we need to go beyond standard casting methods.
+A common hurdle for a diverse cast is the limitations of agents’ rosters.
+Some communities of people are well-represented by talent agencies while others are not represented at all.
+For less represented roles of any ethnicity, skill or trait, sometimes we need to go beyond standard casting methods.
 It can take out-of-the-box thinking to reach a deeper talent pool.

-One example is an interesting commercial for a major credit card company we recently cast.
-The script called for several talent who were blind or visually impaired and were good with dialogue.
-They each had to be from a different ethnic background, and they all had to be local hires in New York City.
-That was a fun challenge!
+One example is an interesting commercial we recently cast.
+The script called for several talent who were blind or visually impaired, and were also good with dialogue.
+They had to be from diverse backgrounds and local hires in New York City.
+It was a fun challenge!
 The local agents and SAG database had very limited options, so we started looking under proverbial rocks.
-From the New York Council for the Blind to arts organizations for the visually impaired, we scoured every avenue.
-We soon realized we also needed to find ways to support the talent who was visually impaired through the audition process.
-Some needed a sighted friend’s help, so we offered flexible methods and time frames to audition at their convenience, when their friend could also be available.
-Others were concerned about traveling safely to and from the set.
-We were able to coordinate with the client to provide the booked talent with a ride service.
-By being flexible and thinking outside the box, we found exactly the cast that our clients were hoping for (and the talent had a great experience, too).
+From the Council for the Blind to Arts Organizations for the Visually Impaired, we scoured every avenue.
+Early on, it became apparent that we also needed to lend support to talent throughout the audition process, so we let the talent’s needs guide how we worked.
+Many preferred virtual rather than in-studio auditions, which was an easy switch.
+For some however, self-taping was easier than scheduling a Zoom audition.
+Others were more comfortable with Zoom but needed a sighted friend’s help, so we offered flexible time frames to audition at their convenience, when their friend was also available.
+Several of the talent who booked the job were concerned about traveling to and from the set safely.
+We were able to coordinate with the client to provide a ride service and additional PAs to meet and greet them at the door.
+By being sensitive, flexible and thinking outside the box, we found exactly the cast that our clients were hoping for (and the talent had a great experience, too).

-Of course, not all diverse casting requires that much forethought but if you have an upcoming role that’s a bit unusual, this kind of digging for ‘talent treasures’ can be very fruitful… and it can sometimes take a bit longer.
-A producer’s brain will immediately equate that with more money, but that’s not necessarily the case.
-This type of outreach may benefit from down days (either unpaid or at a reduced rate) in between paid prep days, to let the casting outreach ‘percolate’.
+Of course, not all diverse casting requires that much forethought but if you have a role that might not be well-represented by agents, this kind of digging for ‘talent treasures’ can be very fruitful… and it can take longer than your average casting prep.
+Doing the leg work to find the right people is often just the first step.
+Inherently, in our scam-filled world, both ‘real people’ and non-represented actors are often leery when contacted by a casting company they don’t know.
+Without an agent to validate a project, we casting directors have to overcome the scam factor and give these potential talent time to do their own due diligence to be sure we’re trustworthy.
+A producer’s brain will likely equate this additional time with substantially more money, but that’s not necessarily the case.
 Your casting director might be open to working with you at a flat or reduced rate.
 Some casting directors would rather be thought of as part of your production team rather than just a subcontractor who bills you at a standard day rate.

 So when you have unusual roles, talk to your casting team early in your pre-production process to assess any additional scheduling or budgetary needs.
-You’re final cast may end up being your most interesting and compelling yet!
+Your final cast may end up being your most compelling yet!

 O’Haver + Company… Casting the Human Story.